 The site has since been razed and abandoned.
 But visitors to the area claim that you can see ghosts of the orphan children frolicking about the woods.
 Others report smelling burning flesh and hearing the screams of children, and even finding tiny hand prints on their parked cars.

-The Holy Family Orphanage in Marquette, Michigan opened in 1915.
+The Holy Family Orphanage in Marquette, MI, opened in 1915.
 While it was initially meant to be a whites-only orphanage, the first occupants were 60 Native American children.
 These children weren't all orphans - some had been taken from their mothers in an effort to assimilate them into white culture.
 Rumors of abuse were common.
-One story says that a young girl who had disobeyed orders and stayed out in the cold died of pneumonia.
+One story says that a young girl who had disobeyed orders and stayed out in the cold perished of pneumonia.
 Her body was put on display as a warning to the other children that they had better behave.

 The Holy Family Orphanage closed in 1965, and visitors report hearing moaning children and sighting ghosts on the property.

-Today, the site is home to a Walmart.
-Employees report toys going missing, and hearing kids' phantom laughter missing toys.
+Today, the site is home to a Wal-Mart.
+Employees report toys going missing and hearing kids' phantom laughter missing toys.
 One employee was certain they heard a child calling for her mother, but upon a store-wide search, no one was found.

 Raleigh's Crybaby Lane was once the spot of a Roman Catholic orphanage.
 When a fire broke out in the dormitory in 1958, it gutted the building and slayed many of the orphans.
 All that remains is a patch of grass and the cornerstone of the original building.